-- Dedicated driver: PVSS-II provides drivers for modbus devices, PROFIBUS and some other hardware.
-It also contains a driver development toolkit which allows users to write a driver for their special hardware. - OPC client-server connection: OPC [11-7], which is the abbreviation for 'Object linking and embedding for Process Control', is a widely used industrial standard.
-Most commercial Low and High voltage systems are supplied with an OPC server. - DIM software: DIM, which is the abbreviation for 'Distributed Information Manager' has been developed at CERN.
-It is a communication system for distributed and multi-platform environments and provides a network transparent inter-process communication layer.
+- Dedicated drivers for PVSS-II; PVSS-II has the drivers for modbus devices, PROFIBUS and some others.
+It also contains the API to develop drivers by users. - PVSS-OPC client; OPC is a wide used industrial standard.
+All commercial Low and High voltage systems are supplied with the OPC servers. - DIM software, which is a communication system for distributed and multi-platform environments.
+DIM provides a network transparent inter-process communication layer developed at CERN.

-Due to its wide spread usage and the good industrial support, OPC has been chosen as the main interface from the SCADA to hardware devices.
-The main purpose of this standard is to provide the mechanism for communicating with numerous data sources.
-OPC is based on the DCOM technology of Microsoft and hence requires the Windows operating system.
-The specification of this standard describes the OPC Objects and their interfaces implemented by the OPC server.
+The OPC due to the wide spread usage and the big support from industrial has been chosen as main interface from the SCADA to hardware devices.
+The main purpose of this standard is to provide the standard mechanism for communicating to numerous data sources.
+The OPC is based on the Microsoft Windows technology.
+The specification of this standard describes the OPC Objects and their interfaces implemented by OPC server.
 The architecture and specification of the interface was designed to facilitate clients interfacing to remote server.
-An OPC client can connect to more than one OPC Server, in turn an OPC Server can serve several OPC clients.
-Consequently all OPC objects are accessed through interfaces.
+An OPC client can connect to more then one OPC Server, in turn an OPC Server can serve several OPC clients.
+All OPC objects, consequently, are accessed through interfaces.